-- <doc_string> : arbitrary string - <path> : file/path to be deleted; may be relative to config file location; file globs allowed collect-environment-info
+- <doc\string> : arbitrary string

+- context context file path context

+collect-environment-info

 Triggers the collection of information about the qooxdoo environment, and prints it to the console.
 Takes a map.

 '''

 "collect-environment-info" : {}

 '''

 This key currently takes no subkeys, but you still have to provide an empty map.
 The information collected includes the qooxdoo version, the Python version, the path to the cache, stats about the cache contents, whether the current application has been built, asf.